GenTechGp/SVscanner/docs/extract_sv_and_seq_consensus_documentation.md

 - **`f_len`**: Flanking length calculated as:

   `f_len = min(args.flen, svlen * args.ffac)`

+  `args.flen - "The maximum detectable period size supported by TRF to determine the length of flanking sequences", optional, default=2000`
+  `args.ffac - "Multiplication factor for SVLEN to determine the length of flanking sequences", optional, default=10`

 - **`seq_fl`**: Sequence to the left of the SV (left flank).
 - **`seq_fr`**: Sequence to the right of the SV (right flank).